-Headwaters Economics has created an interactive page that shows how protected public lands such as national parks can play an important economic role for local communities.
-The web-based tool lists visits, non-local spending, and the number of jobs created in gateway communities for each of the National Park Service units.
+- Protected public lands such as national parks can play an important economic role for local communities.
+This interactive shows jobs and income created by visitor spending in gateway communities for every National Park Service unit.

-Visitation, tourism, and jobs related to nearby public lands annually contribute billions to regional economies while creating hundreds of thousands of private sector jobs.
-The economic benefits extend far beyond tourism.
-In today’s economy, the greatest value of natural amenities and recreation opportunities often lies in the land’s ability to attract and retain people, entrepreneurs, their businesses, and the growing number of retirees who locate for quality of life reasons.
+At the same time, the economic benefits of national parks extend beyond tourism.
+In today’s economy, the greatest value of natural amenities and recreation opportunities often lies in the ability of protected lands to attract and retain people, entrepreneurs, their businesses, and the growing number of retirees who locate for quality of life reasons.